Barbara J. Brown - Golden Bulldog Award

 Verla Funk was a math teacher at BHS for many years.
 She had the reputation of taking papers home every night and writing personal notes of encouragement on each one.
 This scholarship is to honor her passion for teaching and dedication to her students.

 Michael J. Green - Music Scholarship

-Michael J. Green is the former Director of Instrumental programs for the Bettendorf Community School district, Bettendorf, IA.
+Michael J. Green is the former Director of Instrumental programs for the Bettendorf Community School District.

-He received his Bachelor of Music Education (BME) from Augustana College, Rock Island, IL in 1972 and his MA in Education from the University of Iowa, Iowa City, IA.
+He received a Bachelor of Music Education (BME) from Augustana College, Rock Island, IL in 1972 and a MA in Education from the University of Iowa, Iowa City, IA.
 In 1980.
-A band director since 1972, he taught in the Bettendorf Community School from 1979 to his retirement in 2007.
-Prior to coming to the Bettendorf Schools, he served as Director of Bands in Wilton, IA and Gladbrook, IA.
+A band director since 1972, he taught at Bettendorf High School from 1979 to his retirement in 2007.
+Prior to coming to the Bettendorf schools, he served as director of bands in Wilton, IA and Gladbrook, IA.

 Mr. Green is an active member of the Iowa Bandmasters Association (IBA), Southeast Iowa Bandmasters Association (SEIBA), Iowa Music Educators Association (IMEA) and Music Educators National Conference (MENC) and the American School Band Directors Association (ASBDA) He served as President of the Southeast Iowa Bandmasters in 1979 and has chaired various committees in the Iowa Bandmasters Association and the Iowa Music Educators Association throughout his career.
 He has been very active in the American School Band Directors Association since his election to membership in 1986.
-He has served two three year terms and Member-at-Large to the ASBDA Executive Board, two one year terms as Treasurer and one 1- year term as Secretary.
-In 2003 he was elected President-Elect of the American School Band Directors Association and served as National President of the ASBDA in 2005.
+He has served two three-year terms and member-at-Large to the ASBDA executive board, two one-year terms as treasurer and one one-year term as secretary.
+In 2003, he was elected president-elect of the American School Band Directors Association and served as national president of the ASBDA in 2005.